Skip to main content

 Supported Ciphers

-Turso Database supports two AEAD encryption algorithms:
+Turso Database supports multiple variants of two AEAD encryption algorithms, offering different trade-offs between performance and compatibility.

 AES-GCM